 - Daily standard deviation of day-ahead electricity prices more than doubled on average in 2021 compared with 2020

 - Country characteristics of electricity prices differ strongly depending on the structure of the energy system

-The Appendix shows the average electricity price and the number of negative prices for the years 2019 and 2020 per country.
+The Appendix shows the average electricity price and the number of negative prices per country for the years 2019 to 2021.
 The price volatility is crucial for the evaluation of revenue potentials.
-For this reason, the minimum and maximum prices, as well as the yearly and average daily standard deviation of electricity prices in 2019 and 2020 per country are also included in the table.
+For this reason, the minimum and maximum prices, as well as the yearly and average daily standard deviation of electricity prices in each country from 2019 to 2021 are also included in the table.
 Price characteristics differ depending on the underlying electricity system.
-A high standard deviation means a high price volatility and represents a potential for higher revenues for flexible assets, such as electricity storage systems.
+A high standard deviation means high price volatility and represents a potential for higher revenues for flexible assets, such as electricity storage systems.

 Kern, Timo; Dossow, Patrick; von Roon, Serafin.
 2020. „Integrating Bidirectionally Chargeable Electric Vehicles into the Electricity Markets“ Energies 13, no. 21: 5812, https://www.mdpi.com/1996-1073/13/21/5812/htm

-Some countries consist of several separate electricity market areas.
-For Denmark (DK), Great Britain (GB), Italy (IT), Norway (NO) and Sweden (SE) the electricity market area with the highest, annual electricity demand is analyzed.
+(1) Some countries consist of several separate electricity market areas.
+For Denmark (DK), Italy (IT), Norway (NO) and Sweden (SE) the electricity market area with the highest, annual electricity demand is analyzed.

 Polish Zloty (PLN):

 – 2020 and 2021: 1.00 PLN= 0.22 Euros